Updated Nov. 3, 2020

 Here are the latest updates from the Washington Interscholastic Activities Association (WIAA) and our high school athletics and activities due to the COVID-19 pandemic:

-- More information: WIAA: July 28 Action Items and Modified Sports Seasons and WIAA: Clarification on 2020-21 Sports Season Calendar.
+You can find more information and specific dates for these adapted seasons for 2020-21 at the WIAA’s website: WIAA: July 28 Action Items and Modified Sports Seasons and WIAA: Clarification on 2020-21 Sports Season Calendar.

 - The first practice date for season 2 is scheduled for Dec.
 28, 2020.
 Due to shortened seasons, some practices and contests will likely be scheduled on Saturdays and during traditional break periods such as Presidents Day and spring break.